 The public is invited to join Sedgwick docents for interpretive hikes on the Reserve.
 A range of hikes (easy, moderate and moderate +) takes visitors to see and learn about Sedgwick’s unique geological and ecological wonders.

 After trekking, hikers can enjoy picnicking and bocce ball near the Ranch House.
-Instead of trekking, visitors are welcome to set up an art easel at the pond or bird watch around the Field Station.
+In addition to hiking, visitors are welcome to set up an art easel or bird watch around the Field Station.
 Check-in and pre-regestration are also required for these activities.
-The gates will be open from 8am-2pm on public hike days.
+The gates will be open from 8:30am-1pm on public hike days.

-The public hikes are offered on the second Saturday of every month this spring, weather permitting.
+The public hikes are offered on the second Saturday of every month from November-May, weather permitting.
 Roads on the Reserve are impassible after .25” of rain and we avoid hiking during fire season and the Valley’s summer heat!
 Pre-registration is required as spots fill up quickly!

 General Information about the Public Hikes